 For a fancy night out, check out these rather swish rooftop bars in KL with sky-high views.

-Kuala Lumpur is serviced by three airports.
-Kuala Lumpur International Airport serves as the main entry and exit point for major international airlines.
+Three airports service KL Kuala Lumpur International Airport serves as the main entry and exit point for major international airlines.
 There is also the Low Cost Carrier Terminal (LCCT) that sees short-haul domestic flights (mostly low frills) that you may use if you want to fly around in Malaysia or to nearby countries, like Thailand or Singapore.
-Another airport is Subang Airport, which is used by the low-cost carrier Firefly to some local and a few international destinations.
+Another airport is Subang Airport, which is used by the low-cost carrier Firefly and other discount airlines to local and a few international destinations.

 Kuala Lumpur has the monorail, the Light Rail Transit (LRT), local buses and taxis that make for easy commuting.
 You can hail taxis off the road almost any time, but there is always a chance that the taxis will refuse to go by meter.
-It is always better and safer to take taxis that will take you by meter.
+It is usually preferable to take taxis that charge you by meter.
 You can also use app-based taxi services like Uber and MyTeksi (GrabTaxi).
 There is also the free GO KL city bus.

 Flight times can vary and depend on whether there are stopovers involved.
 These are some approximate flight times:

 Melbourne to Kuala Lumpur – 8 hours 20 minutes